masonm6137/mas/_posts/2018-11-29-Mason-McKnight-midterm.md

 ---
 layout: post
-title: "Mason McKnight, Comp Sci Student, Data Science"
+title: "Mason McKnight, Comp Sci Student, Midterm"
-date: 2018-11-15
+date: 2018-11-29
 ---

+This week we took both our baseline and midterm exam